Noise is a deciding factor in many planning applications.

 "all reasonable steps should be taken to mitigate and minimise adverse effects on health and quality of life while also taking into account the guiding principles of sustainable development... ..
 This does not mean that such adverse effects cannot occur."

 Where noise levels are below the LOAEL it is considered there will be no adverse effect.
 Once noise levels are below the NOEL there will be no observable change.
-For the present guidance as to a numerical definition of LOAEL is given by the following Standards:
+For the present, guidance as to a numerical definition of LOAEL is given by the following Standards:

 Acoustic Associates will help you navigate through the latest planning legislation and provide a balanced and robust interpretation of both these National and Local planning policy goals.
 We would normally look to discuss the development project and its particular noise issues with the planning authority before producing our written reports and recommendations so that common ground can be established before determination of the application.
-For more information about what is involved with environmental noise assessments, what’s involved and how much this might cost please contact us via your local office.
+For more information about what is involved with industrial or commercial noise assessments, what’s involved and how much this might cost please contact us via your local office.